-Never game the tax authority (i.e. Inland Revenue Department), anyone who breaks the tax law has price to pay from money fines to criminal prosecution.
-Here are advice for every taxpayer:
+Never game the tax authority (i.e. Inland Revenue Department), anyone who breaks the tax law has a price to pay from money fines to criminal prosecution.
+Here is advice for every taxpayer:

 - Keep business and accounting records for 7 years, make sure every material is true.

 - File the tax return correctly, deceive the return leading to criminal prosecution.

 - File the tax return on time, apply for an extension of submission before the deadline if you are unable to finish it on time.